admaxwell/Bitcoin_Arbitrage/README.md

 # Crypto_Arbitrage

 This project explores arbitrage opportunites in Bitcoin as it trades across various markets around the globe.
-The historical data used in this arbitrage analysis will come from two separate exchanges: Coinbase and Bitstamp.
-Python and Pandas will be used to analyze the datasets through summary statistics visulizations and a time series analysis.
-Those tools will be used to gain a deeper analysis of the datasets and find arbitrage opportunites by focusing on various time periods in the datasets.
+The historical data used in this analysis will come from two separate exchanges: Coinbase and Bitstamp.
+Python and Pandas will be used to analyze the datasets through the use of summary statistics, visulizations, and a time series analysis.
+Those tools will be used to gain a deeper understanding of the datasets to find arbitrage opportunites.

 ---